-Between the Sheets
+Between the Sheets Recipe

-By Timo Torner / Last updated on March 20, 2023
+By Timo Torner / Last updated on April 7, 2023

 Between the Sheets cocktails

-In the classic Sidecar recipe, Cognac is the base of the drink.
-For the Between the Sheets, a split-base of Cognac and Rum adds more complexity.
+In the classic Sidecar recipe, cognac is the base of the drink.
+For the Between the Sheets, a split base of cognac and rum adds more complexity.

 Between the Sheets cocktails

-Between the Sheets
+Between the Sheets Recipe

-A delicious riff on the classic Sidecar.
+A delicious riff on the classic Sidecar with cognac & rum.

 Prep Time: 3 minutes